 Before touching your patient, scan the room.
 This takes 15 seconds and prevents the most frustrating artifacts.

-Electronic devices: Ask the patient to turn off their mobile phone or place it at least 6 feet away.
-Smartphones generate electromagnetic interference that appears as irregular baseline noise.
-I've seen phone notifications create artifacts that mimicked arrhythmias.
+Electronic devices: ask the patient to turn off their mobile phone or place it at least 6 feet away.
+Smartphones generate electromagnetic interference that appears as irregular baseline noise — phone notifications can create artifacts that mimic arrhythmias.

-Room temperature: If it's cold, your patient will shiver.
-Shivering creates muscle tremor artifact that can completely obscure the ECG.
-Ideal room temperature is 68-72°F (20-22°C).
+Room temperature: if it's cold, your patient will shiver, and shivering creates muscle tremor artifact that can completely obscure the ECG.
+Ideal room temperature is 68–72°F (20–22°C).
 If you can't control the temperature, provide a warm blanket for areas not being used for electrode placement.

 Step 2: Correct Patient Positioning for Proper Lead Placement

-The standard position when obtaining a 12 lead ECG: the patient should be supine (lying flat) or semi-recumbent at 30 degrees.
+The standard position when obtaining a 12 lead ECG is supine (lying flat) or semi-recumbent at 30 degrees.
 But real patients don't always fit the textbook.

 For most patients, semi-recumbent at 30 degrees works well.
 The patient should have: